 St Helen’s provides a warm, friendly and supportive environment where every pupil is known, respected and celebrated for who she is.
-The happiness and wellbeing of each student is at the heart of all that we do.
-Our ethos is one of self-respect, tolerance and kindness.
+The happiness and wellbeing of each student is at the heart of all that we do, and all staff are involved in caring for, and supporting, our pupils.
+Our ethos is one of mutual respect and kindness.

 Each pupil is a member of a small, cohesive form group with a designated class teacher (Prep School) or form tutor (Senior School) who plays a central role in providing pastoral care, and is the first port of call for pupils, teachers, and parents.

 All class teachers and form tutors are trained in using a coaching style of tutoring, called GROW (Goals, Reality, Obstacles, Way Forward), which supports every girl to develop her character attributes and learner habits, and enables her to flourish.